TechwriterSSchmidt/ChainJuicer/README.md

 ## Support my projects

+If you like this project, consider a tip.
 Your tip motivates me to continue developing cool stuff for the DIY community.
 Thank you very much for your support!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D01HVT9A)